drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

 3. Re-name the new folder to ``OpenTabletop``.

-4. Go into the folder, and launch the game by right-clicking ``OpenTabletop`` and clicking "Open".
+4. Go into the folder, and launch the game by right-clicking ``OpenTabletop`` and clicking :guilabel:`Open`.

    .. note::

       Currently macOS binaries of the game are not signed, so you'll get a warning saying the publisher is unknown.
-You can get past this warning by clicking "Open" in the pop-up.
+You can get past this warning by clicking :guilabel:`Open` in the pop-up.
 This button won't appear if you double-click the application.

 .. _download-server: